-The various discharges proposed in the application are controlled and restricted discretionary in status and are in the Wastewater Management Area.
-The Council must consider the application pursuant to Section 104 of the Resource Management Act 1991.
+The wastewater discharges proposed in the application are deemed to be Controlled and Discretionary activities and are in the Wastewater Management Area.
+The Council must consider the application pursuant to Section 104 and Section 107 of the Resource Management Act 1991.

-The matters for the Council to consider in Section 104 are:
+The matters for Council to consider in Section 104 are:

-- Part II matters; - the actual and potential effects on the environment of allowing the activity (Section 104 (1)(a)); - the relevant objectives and policies in the Tasman Regional Policy Statement, and the Proposed Tasman Resource Management Plan (Section 104 (1) (b)); - any other matter the Council considers relevant and reasonably necessary to determine the application (Section 104 (1)(c)).
+- Part II matters; - the actual and potential effects on the environment of allowing the activity (Section 104 (1)(a)); - any relevant provisions of a national environmental standard, other regulations, a national policy statement, the New Zealand coastal policy statement, the Tasman Regional Policy Statement and the Tasman Resource Management Plan (Section 104 (1) (b)) - any other matter the Council considers relevant and reasonably necessary to determine the application (Section 104 (1)(c)).